Updated June 2021

-- The Lost Child: The person in this role is isolated from other members in the family and has trouble developing relationships as a result.
+- The Lost Child: The person in this role is isolated from other family members and has trouble developing relationships as a result.
 The lost child has difficulty in social situations and often engages in fantasy play to distract themselves both emotionally and physically from the negative home environment.

 - The Addict: Many chronic substance abusers feel great shame, guilt, and remorse about the pain and distress they’ve caused their families.
-However, there are also many addicts who do not want to cease their substance abuse.
+However, many addicts do not want to cease their substance abuse.
 This choice can cause great anger and resentment throughout the family.

 Children of Alcoholics and Drug Addicts

-Addiction and family are closely tied but among all of the family members who are impacted by an addict’s disease, perhaps no one suffers as much as children.
-The effects of drug abuse on family members, specifically for children living with an addicted parent can be felt long after childhood and well into adulthood.
-Parental alcoholism and drug addiction can create poor self-image, loneliness, guilt, anxiety, feelings of helplessness, fear of abandonment and chronic depression in children.4 These problems can lead to more severe problems later in life.
-Maternal substance abuse during pregnancy can also lead to a host of behavioral and developmental disorders in children.5
+Drug addiction and family dynamics are closely tied, but among all of the victims of substance abuse, perhaps no one suffers as much as children.
+The effects of drug abuse on family members, specifically for children of addicted parents, can be felt long after childhood and well into adulthood.
+Parental alcoholism and drug addiction can create poor self-image, loneliness, guilt, anxiety, feelings of helplessness, fear of abandonment, and chronic depression in children.4 Maternal substance abuse during pregnancy can also lead to a host of behavioral and developmental disorders in children.5

 One in five adult Americans lived with an alcoholic relative at some point during their childhoods.
 Overall, these individuals are at a greater risk for behavioral and emotional problems when compared to children of non-alcoholics as these toxic alcoholic family roles form.
-Children who have alcoholic family members are four times more likely to develop alcoholism than individuals who were not raised by alcoholics.
+Children who have alcoholic family members are four times more likely to develop alcoholism than individuals not raised by alcoholics.
 They are also more likely to have difficulty dealing with stress and highly likely to marry an alcoholic or abusive spouse later in life.6